 Pat Moran ’14 is an acting apprentice at the Texas Shakespeare Festival this summer in Kilgore, TX.

 Matt Pilsner '04 works as a stage carpenter at the McCarter Theatre in Princeton, NJ.

-Megan Pisors ’07 is playing Hope Caldwell in Urinetown the Musical at the Eagle Theatre in Hammonton, NJ.
-Also in the cast is WCU theatre alum, Beth Serowsky.
+Megan Pisors ’07 can be seen in Young Frankenstein at The Ritz Theatre in New Jersey.
 All of her past and upcoming projects are on MeganPisors.com.